-Certain lenses, like the fisheye, will distort your subject’s face and make them look like caricatures!
+Certain lenses, like the fisheye, will distort your subject’s face.

 To avoid these common portrait photography mistakes, use portrait lenses.
 The Canon EF 85mm f/1.2L II USM is a good example Some telephoto lenses will capture a face without distorting features.
 An example is the Canon 70-200mm f/2.8L IS II USM.

 Unfortunately, not every portrait photographer can afford such expensive lenses.
-If you want an easy alternative, simply crop your photographs.
+If you want an easy alternative, crop your photographs.

-If you’re not going for the closeup effect but still get distorted portraits, take a few steps away from your model.
+If you’re not going for the closeup effect but still get distorted portraits, take a few steps away from your subject.
 Even a single step back can make a huge difference.

 1. Shooting in JPEG

-JPEG files are compressed in-camera, which means that lots of valuable image data gets removed.
-This makes the editing process much harder than it needs to be.
+JPEG files are compressed in-camera.
+Lots of valuable image data gets removed.
+This means the editing process becomes much harder than it needs to be.

 RAW files preserve a lot of image data.
 RAW portraits are richer in dynamic range and easier to colour correct.
 You have to edit and convert RAW in specific programs like Adobe Camera RAW or Lightroom.
 They’re also much larger than JPEGs.

 Though you should be aware of these cons, don’t let them intimidate you.
-RAW portraits will make your portrait photographers portfolio stand out in the best ways possible.
+RAW portraits will make your portfolio stand out in the best ways possible.

 Now that you’re familiar with these common portrait photography mistakes, go out and experiment!

-Use these tips to improve your social skills, get better at understanding the technical side of photography, and get out of your comfort zone.
+Use these tips to get out of your comfort zone.
 The more you practice, the easier it will be to take outstanding portraits.

-Just remember to not be afraid of portrait photography mistakes.
-When you do, note it and share it with other photographers.
-This way, you’ll be able to help other artists, one mistake at a time.
+Remember not to be afraid of portrait photography mistakes.
+When you make a mistake, note it and share it with other photographers.
+This way, you’ll be able to help other artists.